Obtaining a RingCX access token without a RingEX Login

 Request

-POST https://engage.ringcentral.com/api/auth/login/admin?username={email}&password={password}&platformId={platform ID}
+POST https://ringcx.ringcentral.com/api/auth/login/admin?username={email}&password={password}&platformId={platform ID}

 Here is an example using cURL:

-curl -X POST 'https://engage.ringcentral.com/api/auth/login/admin?username={email}&password={password}&platformId={platform ID}'
+curl -X POST 'https://ringcx.ringcentral.com/api/auth/login/admin?username={email}&password={password}&platformId={platform ID}'

 In the response, you will see a very long string for an accessToken.
 You'll want to copy and save this for your next call.
 You will also see a shorter string for a refreshToken.
 Save this token as well to refresh your access token when the access token expires.